msroot/vanity/README.md

-# NDocs
+# Vanity

+Vanity uses PHP's [Reflection](http://php.net/reflection) API to generate source code reference documentation.

-NDocs is a very simple, lightweight, non-robust parser for the [NaturalDocs](http://naturaldocs.org) source code comment format.
+It has a very simple, lightweight, non-robust parser for the [NaturalDocs](http://naturaldocs.org) source code comment format.
+PHPDoc support is coming soon.
 It is currently of a beta quality.

-It also uses [reflection](http://php.net/reflection) to learn about the code and generate more information about the class.

 ## Why?

-Although I believe that NaturalDocs has a superior way of commenting code over JavaDoc-like solutions (PHPDoc, et al), NaturalDocs doesn't treat PHP like a first-class citizen.
-Along with that, NaturalDocs makes the same mistake that nearly all documentation generators suffer from -- no way to easily write your own HTML output.

-It also appears that work on NaturalDocs 2.0 has stalled, so I'm taking matters into my own hands.
-This is my first attempt at this kind of project, and I'm open to people who'd like to join the fun.
+* The project was started because it appears that work on NaturalDocs 2.0 has stalled, and even then, PHP is not treated as a first-class citizen.
+* I also wanted something that allowed me to write my own HTML templates.
+None of the current solutions make that easy (e.g. PHPDocumentor, NaturalDocs, Doxygen).
+* I'm inspired by how good the third-party Ruby on Rails and jQuery documentation systems are.
+I wanted to build something that had my favorite features (e.g. search, browse, keyboard navigation, inline examples, comments).

 ## High-level goals

 ### Goals

 * Support the NaturalDocs commenting format.
+(Done)
+* Support the PHPDoc commenting format.
 * Support grabbing the actual source code for the methods/properties.
+(Done)
 * Support all of the fancier features of reflection to allow the code to self-document.
+(Done)
 * It will produce an XML and JSON representation of the code comments and reflection data.
+(Done)
 * Make it easy to write/design your own templates and generate docs with them.
+(Done)
+* Integrate or leverage the best features from <http://railsapi.com>.

 ### Explicit non-goals

 * Will not support parsing languages other than PHP.
-This is simply because NDocs uses reflection rather than language definitions.
+This is simply because Vanity uses reflection rather than language definitions.
+* (That being said, you can generate docs with this tool if you can provide an XML representation of your source code, and write your templates against that XML.)

 ## Requirements